Xmetalfanx/linuxSetup/documentation/development/Installing.md

 all that has to be done is ' $install <arguement> '

-- this does not echo out anything as it's a variable and not a standalone function
+- this does NOT echo out anything as it's a variable and not a standalone function